My Wellness Doctor

 Often people think they have a “good diet doc”, but in fact, although they watch their sugar and salt, and take the dog out for a walk each day this is not enough, given how ubiquitous sugar and salt are, and how stressful modern life can be.

 I have spent a greater proportion of my life eating meat, dairy, eggs, junk food, takeaway food, salt, sugar etc. My Fitbit informs me that over a 5 year period I averaged about 5 hours of sleep per night and managed about 6000 steps per day.
-I am in no position to judge anyone (except perhaps myself, and maybe the Fitbit marketing department (:-) so I understand when people believe that to change more than this would be “extreme” and “too diffcult” (I often hear the phrase: “What’s the point in living longer if life is miserable?”).
+I am in no position to judge anyone (except perhaps myself, and the Fitbit marketing department ) so I understand when people believe that to change more than this would be “extreme” and “too difficult” (I often hear the phrase: “What’s the point in living longer if life is miserable?”).

 Given the new studies coming out, this sentiment is far from the truth and through personal experience consisting of small but consistent steps towards impactful lifestyle changes I have seen first-hand how a transformation is possible.